Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-If you are very keen to trial a skin care product which is designed to lighten skin, then speak with your doctor about what they recommend and what has been assessed as being safe to use.
+If you are very keen to trial a skin care product which is designed to lighten skin, then speak with your doctor and a pharmacist about what they recommend and what has been assessed as being safe to use.
 Some creams contain topical retinol which, in the correct concentration can deliver lightening effects.

 A “natural” alternative may be lemon juice; however its effects are variable and can cause skin irritation and burning if not diluted with water.

 Some women like to rub emollient cream or oils into their tummy believing this will help reduce the likelihood of developing Linea Nigra, but there is no evidence to support this theory.
 Using creams and lotions on the tummy can help pregnant women believe that by doing “something” they are at least making an effort, no matter how negligible the benefits.
 And there is no harm in doing this.